 What to Keep

-Any videos that covered a particularly interesting topic that you believe will be relevant in 2017 are great candidates for 2016 wrap-up blog posts or newsletters.
+Any videos that covered a particularly interesting topic that you believe will continue to be relevant are great candidates for 2016 wrap-up blog posts or newsletters.
 By showcasing your expertise over the course of the year, you can engage your audience and remind them of the value you add.

 Similarly, any interviews with experts or thought leaders, or great soundbites from the CEO, would be ideal reruns for an end of year wrap-up.
 Moreover, they contain valuable IP that could be leveraged down the road (more on that later).